Fighting Stigmas & Prejudices: Connecting People, Making it Happen in Hollywood

 Standing up against ableism and other prejudice while promoting positive, accurate, diverse and inclusive media portrayals on TV and in film

 RespectAbility is working on changing the narrative in Hollywood to ensure accurate and positive cultural media portrayals of people with disabilities.
-We partner with leaders in the entertainment industry on the full inclusion of people with disabilities, both in front of and behind the camera, and we are now looking for more partners to help move the needle on two core issues: inclusion and diversity in Hollywood and the employment of people with disabilities.
+We partner with leaders in the entertainment industry on the full inclusion of people with disabilities, both in front of and behind the camera, and we continue to look for more partners to help move the needle on two core issues: inclusion and diversity in Hollywood and the employment of people with disabilities.

 An increase in positive, diverse and accurate portrayals of people with disabilities on television and film can significantly help end stigmas that limit their health and lives.

 Entertainment professionals across all platforms are working to become more inclusive of minorities.
 This is our opportunity to ensure inclusion and equality for all people – including America’s largest minority – the one-in-five Americans with a disability.
 Opening the inclusion umbrella is the right thing to do as well as economically smart given that the disability market is valued at more than $1 trillion.
 Yet the disability community often is forgotten in inclusion and diversity conversations.
 According to GLAAD, just 3.5 percent of characters in broadcast scripted series had disabilities in the 2020-2021 season.
 Furthermore, actors without disabilities play more than 95 percent of all characters with disabilities on television.